Complete reference of all Moneda REST API endpoints with parameters, responses, and examples

 Response (full)

-{ "smartAccountAddress": "0x1234...abcd", "network": "Base", "supportedTokens": ["USDC", "EURC", "CHFAU"], "username": "@john", "warning": "Never send tokens on other networks to this address.", "tip": "This is your Base smart account address.
-Only send USDC, EURC, or CHFAU on the Base network."}
+{ "smartAccountAddress": "0x1234...abcd", "network": "Base", "supportedTokens": ["USDC", "EURC", "CHFAU", "CADD"], "username": "@john", "warning": "Never send tokens on other networks to this address.", "tip": "This is your Base smart account address.
+Only send USDC, EURC, CHFAU, or CADD on the Base network."}

 The recovery-emails endpoints surface the email addresses set up for ZK email-based account recovery.
 Mutations (invite, accept, recover) require a passkey-signed UserOp from the mobile app and are not exposed over REST.All four endpoints share the read:recovery scope and accept an optional accountId query parameter — when omitted, the call defaults to the authenticated user’s main LOCAL account.